 With a cell phone in 91 percent of American adults’ pockets, one-way SMS is still an effective way to share news and important information.
 But the market soon realized there was a better way to use the tool to provide greater benefit for both consumers and companies.

 With two-way SMS, customers respond to messages sent by their favorite brands.
-A television provider might send a message warning the consumer her subscription was about to expire.
-The recipient can instantly let the provider know she wants to renew, and automation will take care of the rest.
+A television provider might send a message warning a consumer about a subscription that was about to expire.
+The recipient can instantly let the provider know he or she wants to renew, and automation will take care of the rest.

 While that’s easy to understand, it’s hardly conversational.
 As Americans adapt to new technology with advanced voice recognition systems, they expect more from text recognition, as well.
 And so a third form of SMS conversation emerged.